RussianSpoider/fhaelurebot/README.md

 ## Licensing:

-At the time of the split, the source was under GPLv2, however, some code from PhantomBot team member Illusionary0ne, who is also a friend of mine, has been used under GPLv3, this the project itself is now being released under the [**GNU General Public License v3 (GPL-3)**](https://www.gnu.org/copyleft/gpl.html).
+At the time of the split, the source was under GPLv2, however, some code from PhantomBot team member Illusionary0ne, who is also a friend of mine, has been used under GPLv3, thus the project itself is now being released under the [**GNU General Public License v3 (GPL-3)**](https://www.gnu.org/copyleft/gpl.html).

 ## Requirements:
 QuorraBot requires the following software to be installed: